Treasurer – Walter Gerstle

 Greg has been a participant in NMSEA events, off and on, ever since 2004.
 Greg is very happy teaching others about solar energy technology.

-Board Member – Robert E. Foster
+President – Robert E. Foster

 Robert is an international renewable energy development specialist who has worked in 46 countries over the past 40 years implementing thousands of projects utilizing solar, wind, geothermal, and micro-hydro.
 He has conducted cutting edge research and development on solar water purification (8 patents), solar chilling, and solar mini-grids.
 Robert joined NMSEA in 1988 while attending the Peter Van Dresser workshop at Ghost Ranch and is a NMSEA life member.
 Robert served as Chairman of the Texas Solar Energy Society from 1999-2001, as well as President of the El Paso Solar Energy Association from 1991-95.
 Robert has been an ASES member since 1990 and is now rolling off the ASES Board after six years in December.
 He served as ASES Chairman from foe three years, and has helped write successful proposals for ASES to bring in significant grant funding for solar projects, especially with EPA for Native Americans in the Dakotas.

-Board Member – Steve McWilliams
+Secretary – Steve McWilliams

 Life experiences: University, Military, career USDA, retired after 32 years as watershed program manager (soil science/hydrology/air), and married for 44 years.
 Been in Albuquerque 45 years.
 Hobbies over the years include ham radio, private flying, equestrian and travel.